Materials & Methods

 In case of Fasta file upload and sequences downloaded from GenBank, app return file containing consensus sequence in Fasta format.

 The result is a consensus sequence.
-If more than 55% of elements in all input sequences in x position are the same, this element in position x is in the consensus sequence, if no nucleotide appears more often than in 55% used sequences in a consensus sequence will be "N" character, if sequences have different length and if less than 55% have any nucleotide in x position in consensus sequence will be "-" character.
+If more than threshold value (frequency) of elements in all input sequences in n position are the same, this element in position n is consider as consensus element in sequence, if no nucleotide appears more often than threshold value in used sequences in a consensus sequence will be "N" character, if sequences have different length and if less than threshold value have any nucleotide in n position in consensus sequence will be "-" character.

 3) Sequences Tools